RellikDog/Capstone1/README.md

 <img alt="Raw applications by population density" src='graphs/scatter-withDC.png'>

 These two graphs can help me look at my hypotosis B & C.
-#### Hypothoesis C Nullification
+#### Hypothesis C Nullification
-By looking at these charts I can almost certainly confirm the null hypothosis to H(C).
+By looking at the above charts I can almost certainly confirm the null hypothesis to Hypothesis(C).
 There is no evidence that states with higher population densities file more applications for handguns.

+#### Hypothesis B Nullification
+It's also not apperent that states with lower population trend tword either handgun or